MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

 ##### What's happening in the code

-The block of code shown above imports dependencies into our code.
+The block of code shown below imports dependencies into our code.
 At the very top we import `lambda_runtime` - the library that provides a Lambda runtime for our Rust code.

 Next we import `serde` - a framework for serialising/deserialising Rust data structures in an efficient and standardised manner.